 Goodreads is protective of their users.
 As they should be.
 So authors need to be respectful when interacting with readers.
-Having Goodreads send a reminder is super official and a really crucial improvement.
+Having Goodreads send a reminder is super official and a really crucial strategy to promote Kindle books.
 I love this.

-Knowing who your winners are is also a great feature, but you need to use this information thoughtfully.
+Knowing who your winners are is also a bonus, but you need to use this information thoughtfully.
 Do not hound readers.
 Goodreads has every right to nail you if anyone complains.

 That being said, they do make this information available.
 And that means there are smart, fair ways to use it.